|Elliott Sound Products||Audio Myths|

 The limits of audibility are somewhat fuzzy - they change from person to person, day to day, and for various reasons.
-Hearing isn't just about ears - our brain and what we see makes a huge difference to what we think we hear.
-This provides a golden opportunity for anyone who are a bit shy of scruples to run rampant.
+Hearing isn't just about ears - our brain and what we see makes a huge difference to what we hear (or think we hear).
+This provides a golden opportunity for anyone who is a bit shy of scruples to run rampant.
 Magic components, rocks, pebbles and holograms, cables that will transform your system ("better than room treatment" I've seen claimed) - the list is seemingly endless.
 One thing that we do know rather well ... humans cannot easily resolve a level difference of less than 1dB with programme material, yet if the scammers are to be believed, differences of 0.001dB (or even no difference whatsoever) are clearly audible to anyone who doesn't have tin ears.
-By applying this "logic", it becomes easy to classify anyone who doesn't hear the "magic" as being half deaf and not credible as a commentator on the topic.
+By applying this "logic", it becomes easy to classify anyone who doesn't hear the 'magic' as being half deaf and not credible as a commentator on the topic.
 The cult followers will often use this very argument to try to discredit anyone who disagrees with their nonsense.

-One of the major problems is that almost zero of these so-called "improvements" have ever been properly tested.
+One of the major problems is that almost zero of these so-called 'improvements' have ever been properly tested.
 That means a full double-blind test, where no-one knows which component is in circuit at the time of the listening test itself, and the details are revealed and statistically analysed after everyone has finished.
 Our senses are too easily fooled to allow sighted tests, because there will be preconceptions and (sometimes subconscious) bias towards one test item and against another.
 This is perfectly normal - we all do it, every day.
-What is not normal is that these biased views are then claimed as "fact" and brandished around on the Net.
+What is not normal is that these biased views are then claimed as 'fact' and brandished around on the Net.

 The result is quite predictable.
-People with relatively little knowledge look up to reviewers and others who claim to be "gurus" or lower-case gods in the field, and if they tell porkies (lies) most are unable to detect that what is claimed is simply not possible.
-One only has to look at the number of complete scams that abound for "energy savers" (as but one example).
+People with relatively little knowledge look up to reviewers and others who claim to be 'gurus' or (lower-case) gods in the field, and if they tell porkies (lies) most are unable to detect that what is claimed is simply not possible.
+One only has to look at the number of complete scams that abound for 'energy savers' (as but one example).
 They are routinely shut down, only to open up again with a different name, but the same old scam.
-Quack medicos do much the same with "miracle cure-all" products that may not even contain a single molecule of anything that might have some medicinal value.
+Quack medicos do much the same with 'miracle cure-all' products that may not even contain a single molecule of anything that might have some medicinal value.

-The counter-arguments to double blind testing are so trite that it's laughable ...
+The counter-arguments to double blind testing are so trite that they are laughable ...
 "The extra circuitry in the double-blind switch box (or whatever) adds (or takes away) so much extra detail (or colouration) that it makes the test meaningless."
 My comment on that ... bollocks!
-The second argument dragged out regularly is that double-blind testing is "stressful", and the added stress means that people are unable to discern differences they otherwise might find easy.
+The second argument dragged out regularly is that double-blind testing is 'stressful', and the added stress means that people are unable to discern differences they otherwise might find easy.
 The arguments (naturally) are intended to deflect attention from their preferred test methods, which are fatally flawed.

 There is another counter-argument that's often dragged out, kicking and screaming.
 You will be told that you must keep an open mind, because some things just work for no apparent reason.
 They will tell you that 200 years ago, science stated categorically that people would not be able to fly.
-What the fail to mention is that science has come a very long way indeed since then, and while there are still things to be discovered, they will almost certainly not be anything to do with hi-fi.
+What they fail to mention is that science has come a very long way indeed since then, and while there are still things to be discovered, they will almost certainly not be anything to do with hi-fi.

-Since they have provided what they think is the perfect reason for you to not trust science, it is expected that you should try whatever idiotic "tweak" is being suggested with a completely open mind.
+Since they have provided what they think is the perfect reason for you not to trust science, it is expected that you should try whatever idiotic 'tweak' is being suggested with a completely open mind.
 To do otherwise is being closed-minded and not willing to try something new.
 This occurs in audio probably more than in any other field, and is complete bollocks (again).

 If I were to claim that listening whilst having your wedding-tackle partially immersed in olive oil improved the sound, would you do it?
 No, nor would any other sensible person.
 You wouldn't do it because it makes no sense.
 There is no connection between your naughty bits and sound quality, and you would rightly dismiss my claim as twaddle.
-Now, consider that your hearing is directly affected by many emotional triggers, as well as alcohol, many "illicit substances", whether you had an argument with your partner, etc., etc. Dangling your privates in olive oil might actually make more difference to the perceived sound that you would have imagined, but it's still silly and you wouldn't do it.
+Now, consider that your hearing is directly affected by many emotional triggers, as well as alcohol, many 'illicit substances', whether you had an argument with your partner, etc., etc. Dangling your privates in olive oil might actually make more difference to the perceived sound that you would have imagined, but it's still silly and you wouldn't do it.
 Why is it different when other equally silly ideas are proposed (such as demagnetising non-magnetic items like CDs or vinyl)?
 There is no difference - silly ideas are silly ideas regardless of the particular type of silliness.

 One of the primary issues with these myths is that they create FUD - fear, uncertainty and doubt.
 Most people do not have the detailed knowledge needed to be able to determine that the latest craze or tweak is nonsense, implausible or just plain wrong.
 Reviewers who should be truly impartial are often anything but, and instead of dispelling myths they help propagate them.
 This is unforgivable in my view.

 There are two particular things to which one can easily fall prey - the 'experimenter expectancy (or bias) effect' and the 'placebo effect'.
 Both are potentially very powerful, and can shape the outcome of a test at the subconscious level.
-If you "demagnetise" a non-magnetic medium and expect to hear a difference, then you probably will.
+If you 'demagnetise' a non-magnetic medium and expect to hear a difference, then you probably will.
 What actually caused the difference will be curdled by your brain (at a subconscious level), and you will be left thinking that demagnetising made the difference, when in fact it was 100% imagination.
 This is why all proper medical tests are double-blind, to guard against these well known phenomena.
 It is a BIG mistake to think that you are immune - no-one is immune because we don't even know it's happening.

 Not all myths are to do with magic components and indefinable qualities that are imparted by this or that tweak or incomprehensible magic act.
 Many are just plain nonsense, and although covered elsewhere on the ESP site, they will be referenced here too.

 I've also come across some fascinatingly deluded articles, including one that explains why the writer is a subjectivist.
 This person actually believes that what s/he thinks s/he heard is real, and castigates objectivists with all the same tired old bollocks that we've come to expect.
 This is denial, plain and simple.
 Some people seem to be completely unaware of the huge traps they set for themselves with sighted tests - they think that normal reality can't possibly apply to them.
 "If I heard it, then it's real (to me)" is common enough, and in a sense it's also true enough.
-However it fails to accept that their reality can be (and usually is) imaginary.
+However it fails to accept that their 'reality' can be completely imaginary.

 Something to ponder ...
 A truly open mind has to be open to the possibility that a new and radical idea, however exciting, may prove to be complete bollocks. .